Tarsha Whitmore Sizzles In Barely-There Bikini That Buckles In Maldives Vacation Pic

 “I can’t believe how beautiful you are,” another fan wrote.

-Some of fans raved over her bathing suit.
+Some fans raved over her bathing suit.

 “Absolutely loving this bikini!” wrote one follower.